onsi/ginkgo/docs/index.md

 The `OncePerOrdered` decorator modifies the behavior of the `BeforeEach` setup node _only_ for Ordered containers at the same or lower nesting level as the setup node.
 Adding a `OncePerOrdered` `BeforeEach` setup node _inside_ an `Ordered` container results in a setup node that behaves like a normal `BeforeEach` - it will run for every spec in the container.
 However a container nested _within_ the container will trigger the `OncePerOrdered` behavior and the `BeforeEach` will run just once for the specs within the nested container.

 Lastly, the `OncePerOrdered` container cannot be applied to the `ReportBeforeEach` and `ReportAfterEach` nodes discussed below.
-In Ginkgo reporting always happens at the granularity of the individual spec.
+In Ginkgo, reporting always happens at the granularity of the individual spec.

 #### Failure Handling in Ordered Containers

-Normally, when a spec fails Ginkgo moves on to the next spec.
+Normally, when a spec fails, Ginkgo moves on to the next spec.
 This is possible because Ginkgo assumes, by default, that all specs are independent.
-However `Ordered` containers explicitly opt in to a different behavior.
+However, `Ordered` containers explicitly opt in to a different behavior.
 Spec independence cannot be guaranteed in `Ordered` containers, so Ginkgo treats failures differently.

-When a spec in an `Ordered` container fails all subsequent specs are skipped.
+When a spec in an `Ordered` container fails, all subsequent specs are skipped.
 Ginkgo will then run any `AfterAll` node closures to clean up after the specs.

 You can override this behavior by decorating an `Ordered` container with `ContinueOnFailure`.
 This is useful in cases where `Ordered` is being used to provide shared expensive set up for a collection of specs.
 When `ContinueOnFailure` is set, Ginkgo will continue running specs even if an earlier spec in the `Ordered` container has failed.
-If, however a `BeforeAll` or `OncePerOrdered` `BeforeEach` node has failed then Ginkgo will skip all subsequent specs as the setup for the collection specs is presumed to have failed.
+If, however, a `BeforeAll` or `OncePerOrdered` `BeforeEach` node has failed, Ginkgo will skip all subsequent specs as the setup for the collection specs is presumed to have failed.

 `ContinueOnFailure` can only be applied to the outermost `Ordered` container.
 It is an error to apply it to a nested container.